Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Introduction

-Though jump point and change point detections for dependent data have attracted enormous attention recently, only a few scattered results are available for time series models with non-stationary covariance and higher order structures in the errors (\cite{zhou2013heteroscedasticity}, \cite{zhang2016testing}, \cite{gorecki2018change}, \cite{pevsta2019nuisance} and \cite{dette2015change}, among others).
-Most of the latter results are for testing the existence of jump/change points or for single jump/change point detection.
-For i.i.d. or white noise errors, the problem of detecting jumps in a piece-wise smooth signal was considered in, among others, \cite{muller1992change}, \cite{eubank1994nonparametric}, \cite{wang1995jump}, \cite{loader1996change}, \cite{gijbels1999estimation} and \cite{qiu2003jump} via single scale methods.
+For i.i.d. or stationary errors, the problem of detecting jumps in a piece-wise smooth signal was considered in, among others, \cite{muller1992change}, \cite{eubank1994nonparametric}, \cite{loader1996change}, \cite{gijbels1999estimation}, \cite{qiu2003jump}, \cite{chen2012testing} and \cite{chen2022inference} via single scale methods.
 Exceptions include \cite{zhang2016testing} who considered testing smooth trend versus an jump alternative when the errors are locally stationary using a single scale kernel-based method.
-MJPD can be viewed as a multiscale extension of \cite{muller1992change} and \cite{wang1995jump} to the case of complex temporal dynamics.
+To our knowledge, heteroscedasticity and autocorrelation robust multiple jump detection algorithms for non-stationary time series models have not been studied in the literature.
+MJPD can be viewed as a multiscale extension of \cite{muller1992change} to the case of complex temporal dynamics.
 Meanwhile, second stage refinement in jump detection was studied in, for instance, \cite{muller1997two} and \cite{gijbels1999estimation} where optimality of the two-stage methods was theoretically proven when the number of jumps is bounded and known.
-Our optimality results on the second-stage refinement generalize those of \cite{muller1997two} and \cite{gijbels1999estimation} to the case of diverging and unknown number of jump points and non-stationary and dependent errors.
+Our optimality results on the second-stage refinement generalize those of \cite{muller1997two} and \cite{gijbels1999estimation} to the case of unknown number of jump points and non-stationary and dependent errors.